narenndhra/BrokenAuthAnalyzer/README.md

 ---

 ## 👨‍💻 Author
-Developed by Your Narendra Reddy
+Developed by Your Narendra Reddy (Entersoft Security)